the1lab/1lab/src/Data/Nat/Solver.lagda.md

 sound-constₚ c (x ∷ env) = sound-constₚ c env
 ```

-At the risk o
+At the risk of repeating ourselves, we also show the same for the

-f repeating myself, we also show the same for the monomial $X_i$.
+monomial $X_i$.

 ```agda
 sound-X[_] : ∀ i → (env : Vec Nat n) → ⟦ X[ i ] ⟧ₚ env ≡ lookup env i